Board of Directors

 As Chief Information Security Officer (CISO) of Veeam, Gil Vega establishes and executes Veeam’s vision and strategy to ensure its information assets and solutions are protected, while driving strategies to help customers ensure regulatory compliance and protect their critical data across multiple environments.
 During his career, Gil has held various cybersecurity leadership posts within the U.S. Department of Defense and Intelligence Community.

-Gil also served as a member of the U.S. Federal Government’s Senior Executive Service, as and Associate Chief Information Officer and& CISO for the U.S. Department of Energy and as CISO for U.S. Immigration and& Customs Enforcement in Washington, D.C.
+Gil also served as a member of the U.S. Federal Government’s Senior Executive Service, as an Associate Chief Information Officer and CISO for the U.S. Department of Energy, and as CISO for U.S. Immigration and Customs Enforcement in Washington, D.C.

 Gil holds undergraduate and graduate degrees in Information Systems and Information Assurance, is a graduate of the Federal Executive Institute in Charlottesville and a proud veteran of the U.S. Army, having participated in combat operations in Operations Desert Shield and Desert Storm.

 Coker is a research fellow at the University of Oxford's Changing Character of War Centre (CCW) programme and has an extensive background in the national security community including as a member of the Biden Presidential Transition Team, a former senior executive at the Central Intelligence Agency (CIA), and former Executive Director of the National Security Agency (NSA).